Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Data and Methodology

 We then query the conflict under an attributed context $C'$ with sources $x$ and $y$ drawn from $X$ and $Y$, and compute $P_\theta(A|C')$ analogously.
 We define a model's \textit{source preference} for a conflict pair as

 A positive value indicates that $x$ increases the support for option $A$ more than $y$ supports $B$.
-We aggregate source preferences $\widehat{SP}$ for source types $X, Y$ over a dataset $D$ of conflict pairs by averaging SP over $D$ and drawing instances of $X$ and $Y$ for every pair of conflicting tables: \\
+The aggregate measure $\widehat{SP}$ for source types $X, Y$ over a dataset $D$ of conflict pairs averages SP over $D$, drawing instances of $X$ and $Y$ for every pair of conflicting tables: \\

 \scalebox{0.75}{ $ \widehat{SP}(\theta; X, Y) = \frac{1}{|D|} \sum_{(T_A, T_B) \in D} \left[ SP(\theta, T_A, x, T_B, y),

 \right] $ } \\

 We visualize results with strip charts displaying $\widehat{SP}(\theta; X, Y)$, where $X$ is always the source on the right-hand side (RHS) of the chart.